-Vivitrol (naltrexone) is a medication used to aid in the treatment of opioid addiction by helping to prevent someone from relapsing into taking opioids again after detoxification.
-Vivitrol focuses on the physical portion of the addiction by blocking the opioid receptors in the brain.
-Vivitrol is an antagonist which, when attached to the opioid receptor, does not cause it to release dopamine.
+Vivitrol (generic: naltrexone) is a medication used to aid in the treatment of opioid addiction by helping to prevent someone from relapsing and taking opioids again after detoxing.
+Vivitrol focuses on the physical portion of the addiction by blocking opioid receptors in the brain.
+Vivitrol is an antagonist which, when attached to the opioid receptor, causes it to not release dopamine.
 Once attached, this antagonist creates a barrier that does not allow opioid molecules to attach to the opioid receptors.
-Unlike other medications that are used to treat opioid addiction, such as buprenorphine and methadone, Vivitrol does not help with cravings or withdrawal, but rather it keeps patients from feeling the effects or "high" they would normally feel from taking opioids.
+Unlike other medications that are used to treat opioid addiction, such as buprenorphine and methadone, Vivitrol does not help with cravings or withdrawal, but rather it keeps patients from feeling the effects or “high” they would normally feel from taking opioids.

-Opioid drugs make changes to the brain by creating artificial artificial endorphins.
-While the goal of creating these endorphins is to block pain, the process also tends to make the user feel good.
+Opioid drugs make changes to the brain by creating artificial endorphins.
+The normal purpose of these endorphins is to block pain, however using opioids also tends to make the user feel good.
 In time, the brain begins to depend on these false endorphins, even to the point where it stops producing its own natural endorphins.
-The longer one uses opioid drugs, the more likely this dependence is to occur and also tolerance can build up so greater and greater amounts of opioids are needed to get the same effect.
+The longer one uses opioid drugs, the more likely this dependence is to occur.
+Additionally, a user’s tolerance builds up, so greater and greater amounts of opioids are needed to get the same effect.

 Vivitrol Side Effects